If you’re looking for a new goal-setting method to help track progress for your project management team, then you’re in the right place.

-That said, collecting data on your project progress can be a tedious task, which is why a project management software tool like Rodeo can help.
-Rodeo is an all-in-one project management tool that serves as a centralized place for all of your project information.
+That said, collecting data on your project progress can be a tedious task, which is why a project management software tool like Rodeo Drive can help.
+Rodeo Drive is an all-in-one project management tool that serves as a centralized place for all of your project information.
 Within the tool, you can build budgets, track time, send invoices and estimates, plan tasks, and generate reports on team performance.

-Because all of these activities happen all in one place, Rodeo is an excellent way to keep your timelines in check, measure employee productivity, and ensure projects are profitable — all of which will prove helpful in tracking your team OKRs.
+Because all of these activities happen all in one place, Rodeo Drive is an excellent way to keep your timelines in check, measure employee productivity, and ensure projects are profitable — all of which will prove helpful in tracking your team OKRs.

 By now, we’ve hopefully convinced you that OKRs are a useful tool for your project team and business.

 If that’s the case, you might be wondering how to start the implementation of project management OKRs.
 Below, you’ll find a 7-step process for creating OKRs for each team member as well as for the whole team.

 Step 1: Examine your company-wide goals for the upcoming period

 OKRs and company goals are both typically forward-looking and inspirational, so it only makes sense for them to correspond.
 Plus, using a goal-setting framework adds extra accountability that might increase your likelihood of success.

 Some companies are rather transparent with their goals for the upcoming period, while at other companies, the senior leadership doesn’t always allocate time for goal-setting.
 This means that employees at the lower levels are often left in the dark regarding what the organization hopes to achieve.